Ryeimo/oer-library-links-template/README.md

 [BC Campus OpenEd Textbooks](https://open.bccampus.ca/browse-our-collection/find-open-textbooks/) - Find textbooks and full course material packages in our new, streamlined collection.

+[Archive.org](https://www.archive.org) - OER is often uploaded to Archive.org, so it is a reliable place to find textbooks on a subject, especially when their Controlled Digital Lending (CDL) stacks are considered.

 #### Subject-Specific

 [MATH - American Institute of Math - Open Textbook Initiative](https://aimath.org/textbooks/) - Free math textbooks curated by the American Math Institute.